kbparagua/paloma/README.md

 ## What's New?
-Paloma (version 3) is almost a complete rewrite of the old versions.
+Paloma (version 3) is almost a complete rewrite of the old version.

 It is now simpler and it also gives more flexibility to the developers.
 Simplicity and flexibility are achieved by replacing the old callback thingy paradigm by a combination of `Router` and `Controller` components.